Overnight Camp Resources

 Add additional funds to your camper’s account by calling the camp coordinator or by stopping by the camp office on Opening Day.

 Camp store balances not spent will not be refunded at the end of the sessions and will be considered donations to future camper scholarships.

-Campers will have the opportunity to visit the Camp Store 4-5 times a session (for the longer sessions) and 2-3 times for Starter Campers.
+Campers will have the opportunity to visit the Camp Store 4-5 times a session (for the longer sessions) and 2-3 times for shorter sessions.
 Some examples of what we carry in the camp store:

 - CK branded t-shirts, pajama pants, hoodies, caps, bandanas

 - CK postcards, pens and pencils and much more…

 The camp store will be open to families for purchase on Opening and Closing Day.
 You will not be able to use your camper’s store balance on Closing Day as those accounts will be closed-out for the session.